 Winter 2013.
 Beginning of a new project with Cathy Heyden and Ben Ajrab: “Dildo”.

 Spring 2014.
 Release of the album Nicholas Littlemore/Thierry Müller ”Days In Vermilion Sands” on iTunes.

 Autumn 2014.
 Release of the EP Ruth & Mushy “Polaroid/Roman/Photo/Remix”.

 Summer 2015.
 Dildo splits, unreleased Dildo album available on ilitchmusic Bandcamp.
 Release of Quentin Rollet/Thierry Müller “On Your Body’s Landscape” on Bisou Records.

 2016/2017.
 Thierry had concerts with Quentin Rollet, recorded for the previous A.C.
-Hello album on trAce label and recorded ew ruth and Ilitch project.
+Hello album on trAce label and recorded new ruth (“Actrices”) and Ilitch (“White Light”) projects.

 Some collaborations and Live performance: